openmobilityfoundation/mobility-data-specification/provider/README.md

 bbox=-122.4183,37.7758,-122.4120,37.7858
 ```

 Gets all trips within that bounding-box where any point inside the `route` is inside said box.
-The order is definied as: southwest longitude, southwest latitude, northeast longitude, northeast latitude (separated by commas).
+The order is defined as: southwest longitude, southwest latitude, northeast longitude, northeast latitude (separated by commas).

 ### Vehicle Types